The Mercator projection has been used as a template for world maps since 1569

 No perfect map

-Some schools have begun to use a number of alternative projections.
-In the US and Germany, for example, maps based on the so-called Winkel Tripel projection, which has a smaller skewness, started to replace the Mercator from the 1920s until the 1980s.
+Other alternative maps are being introduced around the world too.
+In the US and Germany, for example, maps based on the so-called Winkel Tripel projection, which has a smaller skewness, started to replace the Mercator in the 1920s.

 A digital boost